thewh1teagle/vibe/README.md

 -   ⚙️ Model arguments for advanced users
 -   ⏳ ~Transcribe system audio~ 🕒 Coming soon!
 -   🎤 ~Transcribe from microphone~ 🕒 Coming soon!
+-   🖥️ CLI support: Use Vibe directly from the command line interface! (see `--help`)

 # Supported platforms 🖥️